lluism/CounterfacTS/README.md

 # CounterfacTS
 Tool for Probing the Robustness of Deep Learning Time-series Forecasting Models

+This is the code from our paper [Kjærnli et al. 2024: Probing the Robustness of Time-series Forecasting Models with CounterfacTS](https://arxiv.org/abs/2403.03508)

 ## Running the application

-To run the application start by installing and activating the environment:
+To run the application start by installing and activating the environment after cloning the repository in your machine:

 ```shell
 conda env create -f env.yaml